Haverhill Museum Preserves the Rich History of Publishing

 The move allowed Romano to add his personal library to the museum’s collection.
 Floor-to-ceiling glass-fronted bookcases line the entire perimeter of a large room, displaying about 7,000 books related to printing.

 Leigh says the collection is much better organized in the new space.
 To help tell the museum’s story more completely, Zappar Augmented Reality stations have been installed in 11 places.
 Visitors can access these on their mobile device with a free downloadable app.

 In addition to the only set of photo typefacing equipment in the world, the museum’s collection includes about 100 presses, 50 typewriters, the original Edison No. 0 mimeograph machine, an example of every model of Mac computer, and a Linotype library of over 3,000 fonts.

 The collection also includes an original copy of the “Nuremberg Chronicle,” which tells the story of human history as related in the Bible.
 It was printed in Germany when printing technology was still in its infancy.
 “I was holding a page of the ‘Nuremberg Chronicle’ the other day that was printed in 1493,” Romano says.
 “There’s a direct connection between me and some medieval printer who did this on a wooden printing press.
 I think that’s fantastic.”

-The museum is open on Saturdays from 10 a.m. to 4 p.m. and offers tours to local schools by appointment.
+The museum is open on Saturdays from 10 a.m. to 4 p.m. and offers tours by appointment.
+CDC and State guidance advisories have been implemented.
 It’s easily accessible via Interstate 495 off exit 49, and plenty of parking is available.